consumet/consumet.ts/README.md

 ### Installation

-To use Consumet Extensions in your project, run:
+To use consumet.ts in your project, run:
 ```bash
 yarn add @consumet/extensions
 # or "npm i @consumet/extensions"